Sparse Signal Models for Data Augmentation in Deep Learning ATR

 \subsection{Comparison with existing SAR-ATR models}

 Comparing our test error using the full SOC MSTAR data-set, it can be seen from table \ref{table:SOTA} that our approach is at par with the existing approaches when using all the data.
 We are interested in training the CNN models when data availability is extremely low, say $\le 60$ samples per class.
 To compare results from our approach to recent works in extremely low data-regimes, we utilized some results from \cite{yu2019high} and \cite{huang2017transfer}.
 We also conducted B+S+P experiments for $18\%$ data per class.
 These are also tabulated in table \ref{table:SOTA}.
-It is this extreme sub-sampling regime where our approach really out-performs all other existing approaches.
+It is this extreme sub-sampling regime where our approach out-performs all other existing approaches.
+The proposed algorithm reduces the test error by more than 46\% as compared to the next best approach of CNN-TL-bypass \cite{huang2017transfer}.
 We get the lowest test-error even when using the smallest portion of the data.
 We reiterate that most of the tabulated approaches are decoupled from our data augmentation approach.
 So, in principle, it may be possible to combine our data augmentation strategy with the existing approaches to get even better results.

 Except for works \cite{zhai2019sar} and \cite{ding2016convolutional}, we did not find reproducible data augmentation strategies that explicitly synthesize samples at new poses.
 As pointed out earlier, our approach can be used in conjunction with most of the other strategies outlined in section \ref{RW}.
 So, we do a detailed comparison of our pose synthesis approach and sub-pixel level translations with pose synthesis methods in \cite{zhai2019sar} and \cite{ding2016convolutional}.
 We add real-time pixel level translations for all experiments.
 For the sake of completion, the simple rotations are produced in \cite{zhai2019sar} using the rotation matrix followed by appropriate cropping and the linearly interpolated poses are synthesized in \cite{ding2016convolutional} using the following equation: